msquee/go-websockify/README.md

 $ yarn dev
 ```

-> For the frontend to automatically connect to Go WebSockify you have to pass `--echo` as a command line flag to `go-websockify`. **This is done for you if you're using Modd.**
+> For the frontend to automatically connect to Go WebSockify you have to pass `--echo` as a command line flag to `go-websockify`. **This is done for you if you're using Docker or Modd.**

 ### Docker
 A batteries included Docker environment is included with this repository to show off Go WebSockify in a psuedo production environment.